FirefoxMetzger/scikit-bot/doc/source/api_reference.rst

 API Reference
 =============

-Ropy is structured into a set of independent modules which you can import via
+Scikt-bot is structured into a set of independent modules which you can import via

 .. autosummary::
     :toctree: _autosummary

-    ropy.transform
+    skbot.transform
-    ropy.trajectory
+    skbot.trajectory
-    ropy.ignition
+    skbot.ignition
-    ropy.ros
+    skbot.ros

 Some modules have additional dependencies on top of the scipy stack.
-To use these modules you will have to install ropy with the respective extra requirements, e.g. you will have to use
+To use these modules you will have to install scikit-bot with the respective extra requirements, e.g. you will have to use

 .. code-block:: bash

     pip install -e .[ignition]

-to use :mod:`ropy.ignition`.
+to use :mod:`skbot.ignition`.
 Whenever a module has additional requirements it will state these in it's module-level documentation.

 .. _Ignitionrobotics: https://ignitionrobotics.org/